thedeposbank/zilliqa-stablecoin/Multisig_withdrawer/README.md

 # Multisig withdrawer contract documentation

-This contract is used to implement `withdrawer` role of Fundraising contract.
+This contract implements `withdrawer` role of Fundraising contract, but also may be used as unified multisig instrument to call arbitrary contract transitions with single `ByStr20` parameter.
 The source code is taken mostly from `wallet_2.scilla` of test contracts in scilla repository.

 ### Roles and privileges